etassone1974/plotly-challenge/README.md

 Website also available at:
 https://etassone1974.github.io/plotly-challenge/StarterCode/index.html

-Have had some odd issues with root directory index.html redirection (worked perfectly with previous assignment -- maybe some JavaScript security issue?).
+Have had some odd issues with root directory index.html redirection (worked perfectly with a previous assignment -- maybe some JavaScript security issue?).